OpenHPS/openhps-core/README.md

 - `openhps-core-lite.js`: UMD lite version for embedded systems

 ## Documentation
+The documentation for OpenHPS can be found [online](https://openhps.org) on the website.

 ### JOSS Paper
 The JOSS paper can be found here: `/docs/paper/paper.md`.